Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_Robot_DH_parameters.md

 The coordinate systems are numbered O0 to O6, from O0 being the starting, base coordinated system, to O6, which is attached to the end-effector.
 The coordinate systems are located at joints +1, i.e. O1 is attached to joint 2 etc. This will be explained in the examples.
 # DH parameters
 There are 4 DH parameters, defining Z rotation and displacment, X rotation and displacement.
 The missing Y rotation and displacement is solved by a combined Z and X rotations with displaments when needed, so defining all 6 DOF are possible for every joint.
-# Positions and orientations
-The end effector's position is expressed as XYZ coordinate and is summed up by the DH parameters and tool's xyz offsets.

-Orientation means how the end effector is directed in respect to the base coordination system.
-The DH parameters are calculated by Z and X rotations and transformations.
-The resulting orientation is based on Euler ZYX angles.
-Euler angles express an orientation by three angles.
-The order of angles (ZYZ and several others) is important, here we use ZYX (called RPY roll-pitch-yaw or Tait-Bryan angles, also used for describing airplane behaviour).

-Example: if the end effector shall be directed vertically to the bottom e.g., like is preferred for a 3D printing hotend, the Z axis vector must be directed vertically to vector, the Euler angles are (0,0,-90).

-Following are robot examples, explaining DH parameters and some specifics like singularities.
 # Example 1 joint 1
 For the following examples, the DH parameter table from [this video](https://www.youtube.com/watch?v=nwj0xR21ldo){target=_blank} is used.